Hashnode/mern-starter/README.md

 MERN uses Webpack for bundling modules.
 There are three types of Webpack configs provided `webpack.config.dev.js` (for development), `webpack.config.prod.js` (for production) and `webpack.config.server.js` (for bundling server in production).

 The Webpack configuration is minimal and beginner-friendly.
-You can customize and add more features to it for production build.
+You can customise and add more features to it for production build.

 ### Server

 MERN uses express web framework.
 Our app sits in server.js where we check for NODE_ENV.

-If NODE_ENV is development we apply Webpack middlewares for bundling and Hot Module Replacement.
+If NODE_ENV is development, we apply Webpack middlewares for bundling and Hot Module Replacement.

 #### Server Side Rendering